 Bolt, Sigma (University of North Carolina), who spearheaded the nationalization of Alpha Beta Gamma, was also there.
 Thirty-seven men were initiate as charter members of Pi Kappa Phi’s 24th chapter.
 Omega’s first archon was Mifred W. House (Ω15), and William R. Amick (whose initiation card is pictured above) became Ω1.

 The brotherhood lived in a few different houses since chartering.
 Past addresses include 206 N. 6th Street in Lafayette, 128 Wiggins St., 40 N. Salisbury St. and 102 Russell St. In 1929, our current house was built at 330 N. Grant St. We have remained there ever since then with two exceptions.
 During WWII the house was occupied by a detachment of the Marine ROTC while brothers boarded at the Sigma Phi Epsilon house.
 We also lived in apartments for one school year following a fire at the house on June 11, 1987.

 Following a generous donation by alumni, the chapter house was rebuilt on the same lot as the old chapter house at 330 North Grant St..
 Since then, Omega chapter has become a pride on Purdue’s campus, winning multiple awards on both the National and Campus level, and actively participating in the national philanthropy, The Ability Experience.
 The chapter continues to grow and influence campus.
-Omega was one of the first chapters to do a 72-hour bike-a-thon, naming it memory of David Feltner in 2011.
+Omega was one of the first chapters to do a 72-hour bike-a-thon, naming it memory of the late undergraduate member David Feltner who died in 2011.
 Omega also became the third chapter nationally to initiated 2,000 members in 2015.